Save 25% or More on Your Kafka Costs | Take the Confluent Cost Savings Challenge

 Since its initial release, the Kafka group membership protocol has offered Connect, Streams and Consumer applications an ingenious and robust way to balance resources among distributed processes.
 The process of rebalancing, as it's widely known, allows Kafka APIs to define an embedded protocol for load balancing within the group membership protocol itself.
 Until now, rebalancing has been working under the simple assumption that every time a new group generation is created, the members join after first releasing all of their resources, getting a whole new load assignment by the time the new group is formed.
 This allows Kafka APIs to provide task fault-tolerance and elasticity on top of the group membership protocol.
 However, due to its side-effects on multi-tenancy and scalability this simple approach in rebalancing, also known as stop-the-world effect, is limiting larger scale deployments.
 Because of stop-the-world, application tasks get interrupted only for most of them to receive the same resources after rebalancing.
 In this technical deep dive, I'll discuss the proposition of Incremental Cooperative Rebalancing as a way to alleviate stop-the-world and optimize rebalancing in Kafka APIs.
 We'll cover: * The internals of Incremental Cooperative Rebalancing * Uses cases that benefit from Incremental Cooperative Rebalancing * Implementation in Kafka Connect * Performance results in Kafka Connect clusters

-Robin is a Developer Advocate at Confluent, the company founded by the creators of Apache Kafka, as well as an Oracle Groundbreaker Ambassador.
+Robin is a Developer Advocate at Confluent, the company founded by the original creators of Apache Kafka, as well as an Oracle Groundbreaker Ambassador.
 His career has always involved data, from the old worlds of COBOL and DB2, through the worlds of Oracle and Hadoop, and into the current world with Kafka.
 His particular interests are analytics, systems architecture, performance testing and optimization.
 He blogs at http://cnfl.io/rmoff and http://rmoff.net/ and can be found tweeting grumpy geek thoughts as @rmoff.
 Outside of work he enjoys drinking good beer and eating fried breakfasts, although generally not at the same time.

 Streams and Tables are the foundation of event streaming with Kafka, and they power nearly every conceivable use case, from payment processing to change data capture, from streaming ETL to real-time alerting for connected cars, and even the lowly WordCount example.
 Tables are something that most of us are familiar with from the world of databases, whereas Streams are a rather new concept.
 Trying to leverage Kafka without understanding tables and streams is like building a rocket ship without understanding the laws of physics-a mission bound to fail.
 In this session for developers, operators, and architects alike we take a deep dive into these two fundamental primitives of Kafka's data model.
 We discuss how streams and tables incl. global tables relate to each other and to topics, partitioning, compaction, serialization (Kafka's storage layer), and how they interplay to process data, react to data changes, and manage state in an elastic, scalable, fault-tolerant manner (Kafka's compute layer).
 Developers will understand better how to use streams and tables to build event-driven applications with Kafka Streams and KSQL, and we answer questions such as "How can I query my tables?" and "What is data co-partitioning, and how does it affect my join?".
 Operators will better understand how these applications will run in production, with questions such as "How do I scale my application?" and "When my application crashes, how will it recover its state?".
 At a higher level, we will explore how Kafka uses streams and tables to turn the Database inside-out and put it back together.